 Includes jobs that do not require any professional skills or training and is not viewed as part of a career path.

-The credentials for these graduates were not reported to the ABA.
+The job type for these graduates were not reported to the ABA.

 Job Traunch: Employer Type